flyingfisher/selenium-html-js-converter/README.md

 });
 ```

+#### baseUrl

+Changes the baseUrl for relative links.
+This is useful, for instance, if you test locally against a localhost version of a website, while testing with Sauce Labs against a staging server.

 ## Logging

 selenium-html-js-converter is by default quite verbose.
 You may redirect logging to your own logger object by calling `.setLogger()` once imported, e.g.: